gvwilson/sdxpy/src/viewer/index.md

 [% inc file="first_curses.py" %]

-`curses.wrapper` takes a function of a single argument, does some setup, and then calls that function with an object that acts as an interface to the screen.
+`curses.wrapper` takes a function with a single parameter as input, does some setup, and then calls that function with an object that acts as an interface to the screen.